 - Complete the online safeguarding training and the knowledge test achieving at least 80%.
-This is renewed annually. - Report all allegations of serious abuse or harm by anyone living with or looking after children as well as serious accidents, illnesses and injuries sustained by any child in SuperCamps care. - Be aware of the reporting lines within SuperCamps - Have an understanding and be able to report concerns using CPOMS.
+This is renewed every 3 years. - Complete Safeguarding refresher training online, seasonally. - Report all allegations of serious abuse or harm by anyone living with or looking after children as well as serious accidents and illnesses sustained by any child in SuperCamps care. - Be aware of the safeguarding reporting lines within SuperCamps. - Have an understanding and be able to report concerns using CPOMS.